Esther 6

 Notes

-The timing of Haman's arrival is another stroke of devastating irony.
+The timing of Haman's arrival deepens the irony.
 It is early morning -- Haman has come at the first opportunity to secure the king's permission for Mordecai's execution, just as Zeresh had advised (Esther 5:14).
-He enters the outer court brimming with murderous intent, unaware that inside, the king has just been reminded of Mordecai's loyalty and is eager to reward it.
-The Hebrew verb לִתְלוֹת ("to hang, to impale") in verse 4 underscores Haman's grim purpose: he has come to arrange a death.
+He enters the outer court intent on murder, unaware that inside, the king has just been reminded of Mordecai's loyalty and is eager to reward it.
+The Hebrew verb לִתְלוֹת ("to hang, to impale") in verse 4 underscores Haman's purpose: he has come to arrange a death.

-The juxtaposition is masterful.
-Two men have urgent business concerning Mordecai: the king wants to honor him, and Haman wants to kill him.
+Two men have come with opposite purposes regarding Mordecai: the king wants to honor him, and Haman wants to kill him.
 Neither knows the other's intention.
-The king's question "Who is in the court?" is entirely casual, yet it sets up the scene's central irony.
+The king's question "Who is in the court?" is entirely casual, yet it triggers the scene's central irony.
 Haman is summoned in -- not to present his petition, but to answer the king's question about honor.
 He never gets to make his request.

 Haman's Self-Serving Answer (vv.
 6-9)